dernyn/256/README.md

-# 256 Font - all 256 characters (8-bits ASCII)... now fully visible! - The one of a kind font.
+# 256 - Font, Displays all 256 characters (8-bits ASCII) in Text Controls/Editors/TTY - The one of a kind font.
-This Font works best with English - Western/Latin1 encoding providing single-byte character encoding with CP1252/Windows-1252/IBM819/CP819/iso-ir-100/csISO-Latin1/ibm-5348 and ISO-8859-1 depending on TXT editor support.
+This Font works best with character Region English - Western/Latin1 encoding providing single-byte character encoding with CP1252/Windows-1252/IBM819/CP819/iso-ir-100/csISO-Latin1/ibm-5348 and ISO-8859-1 depending on Text editor support.

 This Font does not support UTF-8 encoding, Inherently Fails to fully encode in UTF-8 due to it's native lack of single-byte character support by the standard, which is limited to ASCII-7 (128).